-- There is no need to run a credit score or provide documentation to simply get a verbal estimate from each lender (though you should know your score and be prepared to provide each lender that data; click here to learn how to find out your score).
+- You should know your credit score and be prepared to provide that data; click here to learn how to find out your score.

-- Each lender’s quote should provide a minimum of your estimated 1) interest rate 2) APR 3) estimated fees and 4) estimated monthly payment.
+- A lender’s quote should provide a minimum of your estimated 1) interest rate 2) APR 3) estimated fees and 4) estimated monthly payment.